 Mallorca is an island specifically designed to provide holiday-makers everything they could wish for.
 This can work out very well for you if you’re contemplating moving to Mallorca.

 There are more than 20 golf courses, theme parks and water parks of all descriptions, and shopping options including designer boutiques, mainstream brands and artisan stores.
 There’s even a 60 store outlet mall a short distance from Palma.

 And don’t, of course, forget the beach life.
 Beaches in Mallorca range from secluded secret coves to wide open spaces, complete with promenades packed with restaurants and bars.
 Every water-based activity you can think of is on offer.
 Best of all, the sea is something you can truly make use of, with the Mediterranean water genuinely warm for swimming in the summer months.
 It sometimes tops 27 degrees Celsius.

 Beware the Airbnb clampdown!

-As things stand, the restrictions don’t include all detached homes, but Airbnb can prove off-limits in apartment buildings.
+As things stand, the restrictions include all flats and apartments.
+Detached houses may be exempt from the Airbnb ban if they meet certain criteria.
 As such, it’s worth checking the latest news in detail before assuming you can make money from short-term lets.
 On the bright side, these restrictions are designed to ensure prices don’t spiral out of control for permanent residents.

 Moving to Mallorca is a dream for many people in northern Europe, seeking a sunny island life.
 Hopefully learning these important facts will help you turn that dream into a reality.